bitsnorbytes/o-x-r-k/granary/README.md

 ## granary
-dashboard for particiapnts of o-x-r-k.
+dashboard for participants of o-x-r-k.